Compassionate Seattle Wrongful Death Attorneys Ready To Help You

 Eventually, the case goes to trial.
 No persuasive evidence is submitted to back the claim that the repair shop negligently repaired the brakes, and consequently, the repair shop is not held liable.
 Eileen is determined to have been 25 percent at fault for the accident.
 The court holds the nightclub liable for $400,000 in wrongful death damages.

 At Brett McCandlis Brown & Conner PLLC, our Seattle wrongful death attorney enjoys the counsel of nearly 50 years of experience resolving wrongful death claims for our clients and our results over the past few years speak for themselves.
-We understand the complexities of the law surrounding wrongful death claims and how to apply that knowledge of the law to the particular circumstances of your case.
-We have the necessary blend of compassion and aggression to fight effectively for our clients in order to obtain the compensation they deserve for the loss of their loved ones.
+Our Seattle wrongful death attorneys understand the complexities of the law surrounding wrongful death claims and how to apply that knowledge of the law to the particular circumstances of your case.
+Our Seattle wrongful death lawyers have the necessary blend of compassion and aggression to fight effectively for our clients in order to obtain the compensation they deserve for the loss of their loved ones.
 While no amount of money can replace the presence of a cherished loved one, we are pleased to play some small part in ensuring that our clients, at the very least, do not have to worry about the stress of financial difficulties in the midst of their grief.

 - $2.5 million in compensation for the death of a teenage boy in a Jet-Ski accident